amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-03-the-first-level-editor.md

 ![Code & Web physics editor](https://amano-media.nyc3.digitaloceanspaces.com/devlog/making-a-pinball-game-for-the-playdate-part-03-the-first-level-editor/codeandweb.gif)

-One intermediately obvious benefit of the Code & Web editor was that it took care of subdividing the polygons to make the concave _automatically_.
+One immediate obvious benefit of the Code & Web editor was that it took care of subdividing the polygons to make the concave _automatically_.

 I hacked around a custom exporter that would generate a .h file with an array of polygons and started working from there.